nextcloud/news/docs/faq.md

 ### Why don't you simply use an HTTPS image/audio/video proxy

-For the same reason that we can't fix non HTTPS websites: It does not fix the underlying issue but only silences it.
-If you are using an image HTTPS proxy, an attacker can simply attack your image proxy since the proxy fetches insecure content. **Even worse**: if your image proxy serves these images from the same domain as your Nextcloud installation you [are vulnerable to XSS via SVG images](https://www.owasp.org/images/0/03/Mario_Heiderich_OWASP_Sweden_The_image_that_called_me.pdf).
+For the same reason that we can't fix non HTTPS websites: It does not fix the underlying issue, but only silences it.
+If you are using an image HTTPS proxy, an attacker can simply attack your image proxy since the proxy fetches insecure content. **Even worse**: if your image proxy serves these images from the same domain as your Nextcloud installation, you [are vulnerable to XSS via SVG images](https://www.owasp.org/images/0/03/Mario_Heiderich_OWASP_Sweden_The_image_that_called_me.pdf).
 In addition, people feel safe when essentially they are not.

 Since most people don't understand mixed content and don't have two domains and a standalone server for the image proxy, it is very likely they will choose to host it under the same domain.